 I left it until the last minute to book someone to take group photos of family and friends, still adamant that I didn’t want any solo shots.

 That’s not how any bride wants to feel on their wedding day, but the fact was that I’d struggled with my weight for years.
-I sadly suffered two miscarriages before having our daughter, and I’d turned to food for comfort.
+Sadly I’d suffered two miscarriages before having our daughter, and I’d turned to food for comfort.
 The number on the scales just kept going up and up, until it reached 16st 5½Ibs at my heaviest.

 Although nothing could dampen my joy when, a year later, I found out that I was pregnant again, my weight continued to cause issues.
-I’d been diagnosed with gestational diabetes during my pregnancy with Kaycie, which meant following a strict diet and taking medication.
-This time, my health was even worse, and I had to inject insulin daily.
-When Archie arrived in March 2018, I was told that I had an increased risk of developing type 2 diabetes, although I could reduce this risk greatly by eating healthily and exercising more.
+I’d been diagnosed with gestational diabetes during my pregnancy with Kaycie, which meant following a strict diet and taking medication to help manage my blood-sugar levels.
+This time when I was diagnosed with gestational diabetes, my blood-sugar levels were harder to manage and I had to inject insulin daily.
+When Archie arrived in March 2018, I was told that I had an increased risk of developing type 2 diabetes, although I could reduce this risk greatly by losing weight, eating healthily and exercising more.

 In the past, I’d tried every diet under the sun – from soups and special shakes, to juice diets and even trying to survive on just eggs and grapefruit.
 It’s hardly surprising that none of these fad diets worked!
 Slimming World is completely different.
 The Food Optimising plan is all about healthy, filling, everyday foods, and you can eat so much that there’s no need to go hungry.
 When I first joined I was still breastfeeding Archie, and my Consultant talked me through the best way to Food Optimise to make sure that I got all the nutrients and calcium I needed.

 The fantastic support you get at group really is something special and has helped me to stick to my new healthy ways.